doomvox/raku-study/notes/talks/multidispatch_vs_case/compare_multi_and_case.md

     1.  not quite the same as the given/when "default"

-5.  has other features: e.g. airity
+5.  has other features: e.g. distinction by arity

     1.  need to review what named arguments do